codingdave/SortPhotosWithXmp/README.md

   * First scan all images with ImageMagick to get image hash
   * with a HashSet look up for duplicates?
   * Maybe store the HashSet database on disk to speed up further iterations?
+* 0/0 duplicates found.
+Does it even work?

 ## TODO-Compiler wise
 * The logging message template should not vary between calls to 'LoggerExtensions.LogInformation(ILogger, string?, params object?[])'